Frequently Requested Statistics on Immigrants and Immigration in the United States

-Immigrants accounted for nearly 17 percent (26.7 million) of the 159.5 million workers in the civilian labor force in 2014.
-Between 1970 and 2014, the percentage of foreign-born workers in the civilian labor force more than tripled, from 5 percent to 17 percent.
-Over the same period, the foreign-born share of the total population grew from almost 5 percent to 13 percent.
+Immigrants accounted for nearly 17 percent (26.7 million) of the 160.6 million workers in the civilian labor force in 2015.
+Between 1970 and 2015, the percentage of foreign-born workers in the labor force more than tripled, from 5 percent to 17 percent.
+Over the same period, the foreign-born share of the total population grew from almost 5 percent to 13.5 percent.

-- For more on the share of immigrants in the labor force since 1980, see Immigrant Share of the U.S. Population and Civilian Labor Force (Nationwide and by State).
+For more on the share of immigrants in the labor force nationwide and by state since 1980, see Immigrant Share of the U.S. Population and Civilian Labor Force, 1980-Present.

 What types of jobs do immigrants hold?

 Of the 25.7 million employed foreign-born workers ages 16 and older in 2015, the largest share, or 31 percent, worked in management, professional, and related occupations.
 See Table 2 for other occupations.